jakeleyhr/jakeleyhr.github.io/gallery.md

     -webkit-text-fill-color: transparent;
   }

-  /* Styling gallery section where all images are */ .gallery-container {
+  /* Styling the gallery section where all images are */ .gallery-container {
     width: 90%;
     margin: 0 auto;